 The Brazilian Association of Wind Energy (ABEEólica) estimates that Brazil has the potential to generate 500 gigawatts (GW) of wind power, enough to supply three times the country’s current energy demand, which is currently met by a range of sources including wind, hydroelectric, biomass, natural gas, oil, coal, and nuclear.
-In December 2018, the national energy capacity totaled 162.5 GW, according to the Brazilian Electricity Regulatory Agency (ANEEL).
-Of this total, wind power accounted for 14.2 GW, equivalent to the capacity of the 14-GW Itaipu dam, and enough to supply 22 million homes.
-Wind is the fourth greatest energy source in Brazil.
+In December 2018, the national energy capacity totaled 162.5 GW according to the Brazilian Electricity Regulatory Agency (ANEEL).
+Of this total, wind power accounted for 14.2 GW, equivalent to the capacity of the 14-GW Itaipu dam and enough to supply 22 million homes.
+Wind is the fourth-largest energy source in Brazil.

-ABEEólica CEO Elbia Gannoum explains that the potential estimate of 500 GW is based on onshore generation only, by 150-meter wind turbines with the current standard capacity of 2 to 3 megawatts (MW) each.
-The energy industry, however, has been making efforts to increase the capacity of wind turbines to around 5 MW.
+ABEEólica CEO Elbia Gannoum explains that the potential estimate of 500 GW is based only on onshore generation by 150-m wind turbines with a current standard capacity of 2 to 3 megawatts (MW) each.
+The energy industry, however, has been making efforts to increase the capacity of wind turbines to approximately 5 MW.
 Such turbines would be capable of generating twice the amount of energy in the same physical space while reducing operating costs.
 “Technological advances could greatly increase Brazil’s wind power potential,” says Gannoum.

 American multinational General Electric (GE) began selling a 4.8 MW turbine worldwide in 2017.
 The model has three blades, each 77 m long, resulting in a total diameter of 158 m.
 The maximum height of the turbine—including the tower and one of the blades pointing upward—is 240 m, which is more than the length of two football fields.

-The combination of a larger rotor and a taller tower, explains Vitor Matsuo, analytics leader at GE Renewable Energy in South America, allows the turbine to take advantage of stronger winds and generate more power: about 90% more than the 2.5 MW of the previous GE model sold in Brazil.
-A 4.8 MW turbine could meet the energy demand of 7,500 houses.
+The combination of a larger rotor and a taller tower, explains Vitor Matsuo, analytics leader at GE Renewable Energy in South America, allows the turbine to take advantage of stronger winds and generate more power: approximately 90% more than the 2.5 MW of the previous GE model sold in Brazil.
+A 4.8 MW turbine could meet the energy demand of 7,500 homes.

 In October 2018, Danish manufacturer Vestas announced plans to produce its 4.2 MW wind turbines in Ceará.
-The company is studying whether to revitalize its plant in Aquiraz, where it currently produces 2 MW turbines, or whether to move elsewhere in the state.
-It plans to invest roughly €23 million (about R$100 million) and create 200 jobs.
+The company is studying whether to revitalize its plant in Aquiraz, where it currently produces 2 MW turbines, or move elsewhere in the state.
+It plans to invest roughly €23 million (approximately R$100 million) and create 200 jobs.

 The only Brazilian wind turbine manufacturer is WEG, which plans to launch its 4 MW turbines on the market in the second half of this year.
 The company began as a parts supplier in the wind power sector in 1996 and started manufacturing its own turbines in 2010.
-In 2012, it formed a partnership with Northern Power Systems, based in Vermont, USA, and in 2016 it acquired the American company’s wind turbines division.
-It was engineers from Northern that designed WEG’s current line of 2.1 MW and 2.2 MW wind turbines, of which 308 units have been sold.
+In 2012, it formed a partnership with Northern Power Systems, based in Vermont, USA, and in 2016, it acquired the American company’s wind turbine division.
+Engineers from Northern designed WEG’s current line of 2.1 MW and 2.2 MW wind turbines, of which 308 units have been sold.
 The new 4 MW turbine was designed by a joint team of 15 American and 20 Brazilian engineers.